We’ve All Been Playing Along With a Distorted Reality, and We Need to Stop NOW

 We know there’s a revolving door between government agencies and the industries they regulate, yet we believe an FDA-approved drug — developed at “warp speed,” generating billions in profits and shielding manufacturers from any liability — is absolutely “safe and effective.”

-We know our government has knowingly misled us on critical issues — from WMDs in Iraq to its role in gain-of-function research that may have contributed the Coronavirus pandemic — yet we trust it to tell us the truth about everything else.
+We know our government has knowingly misled us on critical issues — from WMDs in Iraq to its role in gain-of-function research that may have contributed to the Coronavirus pandemic — yet we trust it to tell us the truth about everything else.

-We know corruption is endemic in business and billionaires have seized a staggering share of our country’s wealth, yet we trust Bill Gates and other “visionaries” to give us guidance on issues like public health and climate change.
+We know that corruption is endemic in business and billionaires have seized a staggering share of our country’s wealth, yet we trust Bill Gates and other “visionaries” to give us guidance on issues like public health and climate change.

 We ignore these obvious distortions in our reality and rationalize the cognitive dissonance they create — and the more educated and intelligent we are, the more we’ll rationalize what we’re seeing.
 Because if we’re educated and intelligent, we may suspect we’re in a magic show, but we think we’re smart enough to see the sleight of hand.
 We don’t think we can be fooled.
 So we’ll acknowledge flaws in the System but tell ourselves they aren’t that bad or dangerous.
 We’ll compartmentalize the problems and discount the possibility that they might all be connected or run much deeper than we can imagine.